-It should come as no surprise that the Londinium inhabited by Rafe Lancaster is a version of London.
-Not quite the London of 1899/1900, since this one has aeroships and House Guards who use phlogiston-powered harquebuses and pistols, but still, quite recognisably using London’s geography and its buildings.
+It should come as no surprise that the London inhabited by Rafe Lancaster is not quite the London of 1899/1900, since this one has aeroships and House Guards who use phlogiston-powered harquebuses and pistols, but is still quite recognisable based on the real London’s geography and its buildings.

 The most important location is Rafe’s coffee house in Museum Street, one of the

 short roads that run roughly north-south between Great Russell Street, on which stands the British Museum, and Bloomsbury Road/New Oxford Street.
 This is the coffee house, currently masquerading as a fish restaurant.
 Sadly, the upper part of the building is as shabby as when Rafe bought it.
 He had it painted a discreet cream, with a green trim on the coffee house windows.
 It was much less shabby by the time he’d finished with it.

 I have made some changes to it.
 Please imagine it a little wider, with windows in which Rafe can put a table and chairs for his customers.
 And I’ve given the building a pitched roof, rather than the flat roofs of the real thing.

 It’s a typical building of its period, with a stucco frontage and large windows on the first and second floors (British first and second; US second and third).
 Four storeys in all, it gives Rafe plenty of room for his coffee house on the ground floor and his living quarters above, with the first floor given over to the dubious import business that’s a front for the Gallowglass House Guards.

 The white fronted building beyond it is Will Somers’ bakery and patisserie, where Will creates the most exquisite little cakes to go with Rafe’s superlative coffee.